Matt-Gallery/Zig-Zaggo/proposal.md

     - This should be implemented using local storage.

 ### Stretch Goals
+- **Save Booking Request**
+    - As a user, I want my booking requests to be saved so they can be transmitted to the individual airlines and hotels to book each leg of my trip.
 - **Allow Flexible Total Trip Length**
     - As a user, I want to be able to search for trips with a fixed total length and variable numbers of days in each city, so that I can find better deals when I have flexibility in my plans and don’t care exactly how many days I spend in each city.
     - This should include: